nimble-platform/data-analytics/elk_nimble/README.md

 ### How can I persist Elasticsearch data?

-The data stored in Elasticsearch will be persisted after container reboot but not after container removal.
+The data stored in Elasticsearch will be persisted due to the following volume mountage:

 In order to persist Elasticsearch data even after removing the Elasticsearch container, you'll have to mount a volume on your Docker host.
 Update the `elasticsearch` service declaration to: